Westmoreland County Court Records

 Searching Criminal Case Records

 Criminal docket sheets from the Westmoreland County Court of Common Pleas are available through the UJS Portal Case Search.
 The county also provides a dedicated Criminal Case Lookup page.
-For Magisterial District Court criminal matters — including summary offenses and preliminary hearings — searches can be conducted on the UJS Portal using the Magisterial District Court docket number or participant name.
+For Magisterial District Court criminal matters — including summary offenses and preliminary hearings — use the UJS Portal with the Magisterial District Court docket number or participant name.

 Statewide Criminal Background Checks